-4. Temporary Restraining Order and Notice of Hearing
+4. Temporary Restraining Order

 This is the form the judge will sign if your request for a TRO is granted.
 You will be Assigned a court hearing date which is normally within three weeks.
 It is important that you complete all of the information next to item #2, especially the Name, Sex, Race, and Date of Birth or Age.
 If you do not know the date of birth of the person to be restrained, please give your best estimate of their age.
 This information is necessary to ensure entry into the CLETS System.
 (California Law Enforcement Telecommunications System).
 If a temporary or permanent restraining order is granted, the information contained on the restraining order will be entered into CLETS within one business day.